onbasligroup/uart-vhdl/README.md

 ## UART_TX Module
-Warning you cannot send multiple data one after another.
+Warning!
+You cannot send multiple data one after another.
 You can use the condition below on your code.

 ```
 if(uart_tx_busy = '0' and uart_tx_valid = '0') then